Vigrond/rig-obs/README.md

 See https://github.com/Vigrond/rig-obs/blob/gh-pages/tested_devices.txt

+Have you tested a device?
+Please see "Feedback" at the bottom of this document

 ### General Idea

 Use h265/hevc to efficiently get your OBS stream off your main rig, and have another device encode it for your streaming service.